-- POD Save America – The thing to listen to if you are interested in politics and other interesting subjects, hosted by Jon Favreau, Dan Pfeiffer, Jon Lovett, and Tommy Vietor, and varying guest speakers.
+- POD Save America – The thing to listen to if you are interested in politics and other interesting subjects, hosted by Jon Favreau, Dan Pfeiffer, Jon Lovett, Tommy Vietor, and various guest speakers.

 What Are the Top Downloaded Podcasts?

-- The Joe Rogan Experience – A Spotify-exclusive podcast that is hosted by American comedian Joe Rogan.
+- The Joe Rogan Experience – A Spotify-exclusive podcast that American comedian Joe Rogan hosts.